-FLIGHTS.
-Team members cannot be 7. changed after the first qualification flight, with one exception as noted below for the Finals.
+Team members cannot be changed after the first qualification flight, with one exception as noted below for the Finals.
 Only team members on record at the Aerospace Industries Association (AIA) with valid parent consent forms are eligible to receive prizes.
-To be eligible for the national final fly-off event, a team is required to fly and submit the results from at least two qualifying flights observed in person by an adult (senior) member of the NAR (unrelated to any team members or to the team's adult supervisor and not a paid employee of their school or member of their youth group) between September 1, 2019 and Monday, April 6, 2020.
+To be eligible for the national final fly-off event, a team is required to fly and submit the results from at least two qualifying flights observed in person by an adult (senior) member of the NAR (unrelated to any team members or to the team's adult supervisor and not a paid employee of their school or member of their youth group) between May 21, 2023 and Monday, April 8, 2024.
 Each team may conduct a maximum of three qualification flights, and will be ranked based on the sum of the best two qualified flights.
 More than two qualification flights are not required if the team is satisfied with the results of their first two flights.
 A qualification flight attempt must be declared to the NAR observer before the rocket's motor(s) are ignited.
 Once an attempt is declared, the results of that flight must be recorded and submitted to the AIA, even if the flight is unsuccessful.
 A rocket that departs the launch rail or rod under rocket power is considered to have made a flight, even if all motors do not ignite.
 If a rocket experiences a rare "catastrophic" malfunction of a rocket motor (as determined by the NAR official observer), a replacement flight may be made, with a replacement vehicle if necessary.
-Flights which are otherwise fully safe and qualified but which result in no altimeter reading despite correct usage of the altimeter by the team, or that result in a reading of less than 50 feet despite a nominal flight will be counted as "no flight" and may be reflown without penalty.
-The results from qualification flight attempts must be faxed or scanned and e-mailed to and received at the offices of the AIA by 11:59 PM Eastern time on Monday, April 6, 2020.
+Flights which are otherwise fully safe and qualified but which result in no altimeter reading despite correct usage of the altimeter by the team will be counted as "no flight" and may be reflown without penalty.
+The results from qualification flight attempts must be entered into an online score reporting portal and received at the offices of the AIA by 11:59 PM Eastern time on Monday, April 8, 2024.
 Based on these qualification scores 100 teams (with a limit of no more than the best two made up of students from any single school or organization) will be selected on the basis of lowest combined scores for their best two flights.
 If a school has more than two teams whose flight score is better than the cutoff score for Finals selection, they may adjust the membership of the two best teams invited to attend the Finals to include students from other teams with scores that met the Finals cutoff, up to a limit of ten students on any single team.
-Teams will be notified no later than 5 PM on Friday, April 10, 2020, and will be invited to participate in the final fly-off to be held on May 16, 2020 (alternate date in case of inclement weather will be May 17, 2020).
+Teams will be notified no later than 5 PM on Wednesday, April 17, 2024, and will be invited to participate in the final fly-off to be held on May 18, 2024 (alternate date in case of inclement weather will be May 19, 2024).

+7. SAFE RECOVERY

-8. SAFE RECOVERY.
-Every portion of the rocket must return to earth safely and at a velocity that presents no hazard.
+The rocket must return to earth safely and at a velocity that presents no hazard.
 An entry which has any heavy structural part or an expended motor casing separate from the rest and fall to earth without any form of recovery device will be disqualified.
 The rocket must be allowed to land at the end of flight without human intervention (catching) and the flight will be disqualified if there is such intervention.